-The CIR group pays particular attention to safeguarding the health and safety of its employees, both using systems of monitoring that are continually improving and evolving, and through the spread of a health and safety culture, with the aim of preventing and effectively managing the professional risks relating to the running of the business.
+The COFIDE group pays particular attention to safeguarding the health and safety of its employees, both using systems of monitoring that are continually improving and evolving, and through the spread of a health and safety culture, with the aim of preventing and effectively managing the professional risks relating to the running of the business.

-To promote widespread information on the subjects of health and safety, CIR provides specific courses organized in the classroom for all employees or just for representatives of individual departments, including the Officer responsible for Safety, the Representatives of the Workers for Safety (RLSs), those responsible for fire prevention, and those responsible for first aid.
+To promote widespread information on the subjects of health and safety, COFIDE and CIR provide specific courses organized in the classroom for all employees or just for representatives of individual departments, including the Officer responsible for Safety, the Representatives of the Workers for Safety (RLSs), those responsible for fire prevention, and those responsible for first aid.
 These training courses were taught in the classroom in both 2014 and 2015 and ended with a final test and the issue of a certificate of attendance for participants.

-CIR also undertakes to make offices better places to work in with ongoing dedicated actions of ordinary/ extraordinary maintenance of the properties and of the air conditioning systems.
+COFIDE and CIR also undertake to make offices better places to work in with ongoing dedicated actions of ordinary/extraordinary maintenance of the properties and of the air conditioning systems.
 As far as safety is concerned, the exit routes are checked regularly, which means in practice that fire drills are carried out at the company headquarters once a year.